-This page introduces useful sources for finding information on the European Union (EU), whether for seminar papers, theses, or general research.
+This page introduces useful sources for finding information on the European Union, whether for seminar papers, theses, or general research.
 The number of available resources can be difficult to navigate at first.
 Below you will find a few pointers and reflections to help you get started.
 If you focus on the resources below, I am sure you will find enough material for your purposes.

 The Treaties

-The Maastricht Treaty of 1992 first added a separate Treaty on European Union (TEU), complementing what at that point became the European Community (EC).
-With the Amsterdam Treaty of 1997, all articles were renumbered, which means you need to be careful when comparing legal bases before and after Amsterdam.
+The Maastricht Treaty of 1992 first added a separate Treaty on European Union (TEU), complementing the Treaty establishing the European Community (TEC).
+With the Amsterdam Treaty, of 1997 all articles were renumbered, which means you need to be careful when comparing legal bases before and after Amsterdam.
 In another major departure from previous practice, the Lisbon Treaty turned the “Treaty establishing the European Community” (TEC) into the “Treaty on the Functioning of the European Union” (TFEU).
+You can find a comprehensive overview of all Treaty revisions on EUR-Lex, which is the most comprehensive database of everything related to EU law.

 Secondary legislation

-The exact procedure needed to enact EU instruments can vary.
-Nevertheless, most laws today are adopted in line with the “Ordinary Legislative Procedure” (OLP) set out in Art.
-294 TFEU, which puts the Council and the European Parliament (EP) on an equal footing.
-When you have a specific legislative act in front of you and know little about it, it is often useful to read the recitals at the beginning.
-They usually provide a good introduction.
+The procedure for adopting EU legal acts can vary.
+Nevertheless, most EU laws today are adopted in line with the Ordinary Legislative Procedure of Art.
+294 TFEU.
+This procedure puts the Council and the European Parliament on an equal footing, which was not always the case historically.
+When you know little about a specific legislative act, it is often useful to read the recitals or locate the original Commission proposal.
+Both usually give you a good initial idea of what the act is about.

 International agreements